CesiumGS/cesium-unreal/README.md

 ## Tips

+### Build errors on open

+After loading the project in Unreal Editor and click "yes" to rebuild, something could go wrong preventing the project from building.
+And when that happens, it's hard to see what happened because the Editor closes before you can see the log.
+To work around this, right-click on the `cesiumunreal.uproject` file and click "Generate Visual Studio Project files".
+Then open the generated cesiumunreal.sln in Visual Studio and compile it there.

 ### Hot Reloading

 Changes made to the game project (cesiumunreal), when compiled, will be hot-reloaded by the Unreal Editor.
 But this doesn't work for changes in the plugin (Cesium).
 To build and reload plugin changes without restarting the editor, go to Window -> Developer Tools -> Modules, search for Cesium, and click the "Recompile" button next to it.